 Lost & Found Items: The Lost & Found station is located at 1842 West Dan Patch Ave.
 Anyone looking for lost articles should check at this location during the fair from 8 a.m. to 11 p.m. or call (651) 288-4555.
 Items found between 11 p.m. and 8 a.m. should be turned in at the Police Station next door.
 From Tuesday, Sept.
 8 through Thursday, Sept.
 10, Lost & Found hours are 9 a.m. to 3 p.m. and on Friday, Sept.
 11, hours are 9 a.m. to noon.
 Please contact Lost & Found at (651) 288-4555 or visit the office on West Dan Patch Avenue during those hours.
 Starting Tuesday, Sept.
 15 through Friday, Sept.
 25, contact Lost & Found at (651) 288-4400 or visit the Administration Building on Cosgrove Street from 8 a.m. to 3 p.m.

 First Aid & Public Safety: The First Aid stations provide first aid for minor ailments all 12 days of the fair.
-Public Safety provides police and security services and is open 24 hours per day once fair is underway.
+Public Safety provides police and security services and is open 24 hours per day once the fair is underway.

-Recognition Programs: The two featured programs are the Century Farm recognition program and the 50 Year award.
-CLICK HERE for more information.
+Recognition Programs: The two featured recognition programs are the Century Farm recognition program and the 50 Year award.

 Smoking Areas - Designated: For the comfort and safety of all, designated smoking areas have been established at convenient locations throughout the fairgrounds.
-Smoking (including use of electronic cigarettes) is now permitted only in these areas.
+Smoking (including use of electronic cigarettes) is permitted only in these areas.
 Each designated smoking area consists of a bench and receptable to safely deposit spent cigarettes.
-Designated smoking areas are identified on all State Fair maps, which are available by clicking here or at any information booth.
+Designated smoking areas are identified on all State Fair maps, which are available at any information booth.